The Top 30 Cyber Security Experts You Need to Follow in 2023

 Cyber security is changing and developing so rapidly that there’s no way any single person can keep track of it all.
-Luckily, there are numerous cyber security experts out there who can help you stay on top of everything that’s going on in the field—all you have to do is follow them and you’re covered!
-Here are our picks for the top 30 cyber security experts you should be following in 2022.
+Luckily, there are numerous cybersecurity experts out there who can help you stay on top of everything that’s going on in the field—all you have to do is follow them and you’re covered!
+Here are our picks for the top 30 cybersecurity experts you should be following in 2023.

 1. Jeff Barr